 - A vaccine against traveller’s diarrhea.
 This is a vaccine that is taken orally, in two doses one week apart.
 For maximum effectiveness, the second dose must be taken at least one week prior to departure; so don’t wait until the last minute to protect yourself.
 Vaccines prevent traveller’s diarrhea in slightly more than one person in five.

 - Probiotics.
 Several clinical studies have shown that taking probiotics before a trip to a high-risk zone helps to improve digestive health and lower the incidence and severity of traveller’s diarrhea.
 You can continue to take probiotics throughout your trip.
 Although further study is needed to confirm their effectiveness, it is generally considered safe to take probiotics.
+However, probiotics could be harmful for some people, such as those with a weakened immune system.
 Ask your pharmacist to give you more advice on selecting a product that is best for you.

 Treating traveller’s diarrhea

 If, in spite of all your precautions, traveller’s diarrhea decides to come knocking at your door, you can treat yourself by taking an antibiotic.
 You must only take this medication for a few days.
 You must consult your doctor before your trip, as this treatment requires a prescription.
 Antibiotic treatment reduces the intensity and duration of the illness and its associated symptoms.
-It is recommended to begin treatment at the onset of diarrhea.
+It is recommended to begin if you have at least 3 watery stools within 24h, with or without the symptoms mentioned earlier in the article.
 You must also complete treatment, even if you feel better after a few days.

 Here are a few tips for taking an antibiotic for traveller’s diarrhea: